Barclays Bank offers no-fee online savings accounts and CDs that have competitive annual percentage yields (APYs).

-Barclays Online CDs let your money to grow safely and securely while earning up to 2.25% APY.
-Not too shabby!
+Barclays Online CDs let your money grow safely and securely while earning up to 1.00% APY.

 To sign up, simply enter your personal details on their website, and link your external bank account where you plan to transfer funds from.

-Here are the current APYs Barclays is offering at the time of this writing:
+Here are the current APYs Barclays is offering (as of January 12, 2021):

 CD Laddering is a unique feature of Barclays Online CDs.
 Laddering enables you to invest in 1-year CD terms and roll those investments into a new CD each year upon maturity.